-- Ensure the views of children, parents and Carers are sought and are taken into account, having regard for their age and understanding, in the continuous development and improvement of the service - Recognise the importance of, and support appropriate levels of, contact with the family and community as is consistent with their welfare and care plan - Recognise and value the diverse nature of the community it serves and proactively engage with the local community to identify potential Carers - Ensure there is a sufficient range of safe and appropriate placements available for children looked after (CLA) in Slough - Recruit and assess a range of Foster Carers who can provide a range of safe and secure foster placements to meet the needs of slough children/young people in care - Promote and safeguard their welfare
+- Ensure the views of children, parents and carers are sought and are taken into account, having regard for their age and understanding, in the continuous development and improvement of the service. - Recognise the importance of, and support appropriate levels of, contact with the family and community as is consistent with their welfare and care plan - Recognise and value the diverse nature of the community it serves and proactively engage with the local community to identify potential Carers. - Ensure there is a sufficient range of safe and appropriate placements available for children looked after (CLA) in Slough

-- Offer a prompt and professional timely response to members of the public who enquire about becoming a Trust Foster Carer - Ensure prospective Foster Carers are well prepared for the fostering task/role through the provision of high quality preparation training and thorough & robust assessment which focuses upon identifying relevant competencies and evidenced ability to meet the needs of children/young people who are looked after - Actively monitor and supervise all placements to ensure children and young people are safe, their needs are met and that they are making progress to achieve positive outcomes - Contribute to and ensure effective multi-disciplinary and partnership working to meet the health, educational and social needs of children and young people in placements - The service operates within the framework of equality of opportunity and non-discriminatory practice.
+- Recruit and assess a range of Foster Carers who can provide a range of safe and secure foster placements to meet the needs of slough children and young people in care. - Promote and safeguard children's welfare - Offer a prompt and professional timely response to members of the public who enquire about becoming a Foster Carer - Ensure prospective Foster Carers are well prepared for the fostering task/role through the provision of high-quality preparation training and thorough & robust assessment which focuses upon identifying relevant competencies and evidenced ability to meet the needs of children/young people who are looked after - Actively monitor and supervise all placements to ensure children and young people are safe, their needs are met and that they are making progress to achieve positive outcomes. - Contribute to and ensure effective multi-disciplinary and partnership working to meet the health, educational and social needs of children and young people in placements. - The service operates within the framework of equality of opportunity and non-discriminatory practice.
 Children and young people will not be discriminated against on the grounds of race, culture, religion, language, age, gender, sexuality, disability or social class in terms of service provision.
-Wherever possible children are matched within their own cultural, racial, linguistic and religious communities, and where this is not possible, plans must be put in place to keep the child's culture alive for them - Ensure children with disabilities are placed in an environment that recognises and caters for their disability (needs) and, at the same time, promotes their social inclusion - Ensure staff and Carers are well trained and competent in delivering a quality fostering service, including opportunities for continued learning and professional development - Ensure all staff and Carers have completed safer recruiting checks and have a valid DBS - Provide all staff and Carers support and supervision with clear lines of accountability and management - Provide each Foster Carer a named allocated supervising Social Worker - Work in partnership to support the Slough Fostering Association - Work in collaboration with and provide advice on fostering issues to other colleagues in Slough Children's Services Trust - Operate clear administrative records and financial management systems pertinent to the running of the service, including the maintenance of comprehensive and up-to-date records on all children - Ensure all complaints and allegations against Carers/staff are investigated under departmental procedures in a timely fashion and lessons learned filter to improvements in future practice - Facilitate the effective operation of the Fostering Panel, which provides a quality assurance role with regards to the recruitment and review of Foster Carers, Home from Home Carers, family and friends Foster Carers and foster placements.
+Wherever possible children are matched within their own cultural, racial, linguistic and religious communities, and where this is not possible, plans are put in place to keep the child's culture alive for them - Ensure children with disabilities are placed in an environment that understands their disability and supports carers to meet their needs and promote social inclusion. - Ensure staff and Carers are well trained and competent in delivering a quality fostering service, including opportunities for continued learning and professional development. - Ensure all staff and Carers have completed safer recruiting checks and have a valid DBS - Provide all staff and Carers support and supervision with clear lines of accountability and management - Provide each Foster Carer a named allocated supervising Social Worker - Work in partnership to support the Slough Fostering Association - Work in collaboration with and provide advice on fostering issues to other colleagues in Slough Children First - Operate clear administrative records and financial management systems pertinent to the running of the service, including the maintenance of comprehensive and up-to-date records on all children - Ensure all complaints and allegations against Carers and staff are investigated under departmental procedures in a timely fashion and lessons learned filter to improvements in future practice.

+Facilitate the effective operation of the Fostering Panel, which provides a quality assurance role with regards to the recruitment and review of Foster Carers, family and friends Foster Carers and foster placements.
 The panel will ensure the welfare and safety of children is paramount in all decision making.